 Ultimately, although the 850 was hailed as a major change for Volvo, a more appropriate way to think about the car would be to compare it with GM’s switch from the B-body to the H-body.
 It was an honest, well-engineered effort which found success in the marketplace, but much like GM’s premium sedans, it came to market soon before rear-wheel-drive cars began making a comeback.
 With Volvo’s distinctly premium image, this proved to be a problem in later years and all the while, Gothenburg remained cash strapped.
 Ford assumed stewardship of the company just as the 850 was facelifted and renamed in preparation for its replacement by the even more luxurious P2 platform-based successors, which in this author’s opinion, were much less impressive.
 They lost the 850’s superior turning radius and gained ZF’s famously numb Servotronic power steering while packing on width and weight, thus also losing their predecessor’s impressive packaging efficiency.

 In the meantime, the sedan variant (now the S60) was shrunk in a misguided attempt to create a 3-series competitor and soon turned into lease fodder.
 The V70 wagon, which still offered a fair amount of utility, continued to sell until its redesign in 2008, which apparently left buyers cold.
 If Volvo’s sales to well-heeled, private customers had always been a source of redemption, much of this audience was jumping ship to crossovers, or premium small sedans.
 It didn’t help that when the 850 was introduced, it could lay claim to being one of the safest cars on the road, but by the time the P2 came around, a lot of cars were nearly as safe.
-Volvo has yet to fully shed the legacy of its ownership under Ford, which ended in late 2009, with all its current models built on two (very good) Ford platforms.
-The upcoming XC90 will see their first indigenously developed chassis since the P2 went out of production, but the company still risks irrelevance in today’s market.
+Volvo has yet to fully shed the legacy of its ownership under Ford, which ended in late 2009, with all its current models built on two Ford platforms.
+The upcoming XC90 will see their first indigenously developed chassis since the P2 went out of production.

-Unlike the 850, which could convincingly capitalize on its predecessors’ strengths while avoiding most of their weaknesses, subsequent cars have been lacking any definable character while making numerous concessions to style and luxury, making them unviable options for the families for which their engineering makes them an ideal choice.
-The company has since become one of the blander near-luxury brands, with few unique qualities.
-That makes Volvo’s first front-wheel-drive car one of the last to clearly carry forth its brand identity.
-Despite all its then-novel technology, by being the final Volvo to wear its boxiness with pride, this twenty-one year old 850 shows the importance of genuine character and functionality.
+Unlike the 850, which could convincingly capitalize on its predecessors’ strengths while avoiding most of their weaknesses, subsequent cars have been of diluted character while making numerous concessions to style and luxury, making them unviable options for the families for which their basic engineering makes them an ideal choice.
+Despite its then-novel technology, the final Volvo to wear its boxiness with pride still shows its maker’s still shows its maker’s genuine character better than models two decades newer.